futres/futres_website/content/publish.md

 (9)

-(8) Barve, N., B, Stucky, K. Riemer, S. Mayor and <b>R. Guralnick<b>.
+(8) Barve, N., B, Stucky, K. Riemer, S. Mayor and <b>R. Guralnick</b>.
 Influence of Climate Factors on Endotherm Body Size.
 Global Ecology and Biogeography.
 [In Review]

 (7) McLean, B. and <b>R. Guralnick</b>.
 Digital biodiversity datasets reveal breeding phenology and its drivers in a widespread North American mammal.
 Ecology.
 [In Review]